sharvadim07/COS_find_pipeline/README.md

 ## Algorithm
 1. From each sequence, 50 nts are cut off from the beginning. and from the end of 50 n.a.;
-2. Blastom finds the location of these segments. blastn parameters:
+2. Blast finds the location of these segments. blastn parameters:
 -evalue 1e-10
 -qcov_hsp_perc 50 (minimum percentage of alignment length from segment length).